Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

 Pros: Backed by a King’s College London RCT (PubMed 24815298) showing a modest but statistically significant improvement in IBS symptom severity.

-Cons: Around £50 per month; benefits are not consistent across users; daily use required.
+Cons: Costs around £50 per month; benefits are not consistent across users; daily use is required.
 No evidence yet of sustained benefit after stopping.

-Verdict: Symprove has the strongest short-term evidence for IBS symptom relief and may reach the colon alive, but its effects appear to fade once discontinued.
+Verdict: Symprove has the strongest short-term evidence for IBS symptom relief and may reach the colon alive.
+However, its effects appear to fade once discontinued.
 It’s worth a 12-week trial after diet and lifestyle foundations are in place — not a long-term solution on its own.

 3️⃣ Seed DS-01 — Technologically Advanced but Clinically Unproven